 Credit Line:Courtesy of Penske Media Corporation/Rolling Stone

 This item caught me eye as it once again reminded me of the 1967 concert I'd mentioned earlier on in this post.
 At that show, Townshend and Moon destroyed their instruments with demented glee.
-Townshend's smashed guitar is encased in lucite which gave it a blurry effect which made it difficult to get a clear photo of it.
+Townshend's smashed guitar is encased in lucite which made it difficult to get a clear photo of it.

 "While a student at Ealing Art College in London, Pete Townshend studied with Gustav Metzger, a founder of the Auto-Destructive Art movement.
 Embracing material destruction as a protest of capitalist production, Metzger’s philosophies guided the rebellious anger behind the musician’s smashing of instruments.
 Townshend destroyed this example during a photo shoot with Annie Liebovitz for Rolling Stone that resulted in 'How to Launch Your Guitar in 17 Steps'.
 This sculpture made from the remains has been on display in the Rolling Stone office building for decades since."